nsrau/azure-docs.it-it/articles/service-fabric/service-fabric-reliable-services-secure-communication.md

 <properties
-   pageTitle="Proteggere le comunicazioni per i servizi in Service Fabric | Microsoft Azure" description="Panoramica relativa a come proteggere le comunicazioni per servizi Reliable Services in esecuzione in un cluster di Azure Service Fabric." services="service-fabric" documentationCenter=".net" authors="suchiagicha"
+   pageTitle="Help secure communication for services in Service Fabric | Microsoft Azure" description="Overview of how to help secure communication for reliable services that are running in an Azure Service Fabric cluster." services="service-fabric" documentationCenter=".net" authors="suchiagicha"